 Each procedure requires preparation time, set-up of the operating room and instruments, procedure time, and recovery.
 We are able to provide rough estimates for most cases, however, there a multitude of reasons why a procedure or anesthesia duration may be longer than initially provided.
 Specifics about your pet and their surgery will be discussed with you before any procedure is performed.

-Every anesthetized patient at VSC is monitored with a barrage of equipment.
-ECG, blood pressure, exhaled carbon dioxide, hemoglobin oxygen saturation, body temperature, pain/unconsciousness are all standard measurements at VSC.
+Every anesthetized patient at VSC is extensively monitored with a multitude of equipment.
+ECG, blood pressure, exhaled carbon dioxide, hemoglobin oxygen saturation, body temperature, pain, and consciousness level are all standard measurements at VSC.
 Every patient has a dedicated nurse stationed with them to adjust the anesthesia accordingly.
+We frequently use a variety of local anesthetics and narcotic drug infusions to help patients keep patients as pain-free as possible.

 At VSC, we strongly believe in multi-modal pain control.
 We will address your pet’s surgery pain before they even experience any.
 We routinely use local anesthetics, regional anesthetics (such as epidurals), anti-inflammatory medications, and injectable opiate medications, as well as cryotherapy following surgery.